-Rocky View County and the school authorities administering the schools in the County have determined that three elementary schools and a high school may be required for the Conrich area.
-Locations identified on Map 6 are conceptual and will be finalized in accordance with demand and the policies of this plan.
-Locational criteria and school size respect the reserves agreement in place with Rocky View Schools and the Calgary Catholic Board of Education.
+Rocky View County and the school authorities administering the schools in the County have determined that four to five K-9 schools and one or two high schools may be required for the Conrich area.
+Locations will be determined as part of the future policy area review in accordance-with demand and the policies of this plan.
+Locations identified on Map 6 are conceptual based on the initial discussions with the school boards, and will be finalized in accordance with demand, the policies of this plan, and further consultation with the school boards at the stage of local plan.
+Locational criteria and school size respect the reserves agreement in place with Rocky View Schools, Francophone School Board, and the Calgary Catholic Board of Education.